Abdullah-88/Activator/README.md

 # Activator

-GLU Activations are All You Need
+GLU Activations as the core functions of a Transformer

 Paper Coming Soon